ericpruitt/emus/core/README.md

   - When running commands interactively, the terminal attributes are modified so the suspend character is interpreted as literal sequence at the prompt but produces a SIGTSTP signal during command execution.
+  - If a user's information cannot be queried from the password database, Bash will use the environment variables "LOGNAME", "HOME" and "SHELL" if they are set.

 Repository Layout
 -----------------